 Post-show artist talkback February 1

-Australian dance artist Victoria Hunt’s spellbinding solo Copper Promises embodies the cultural and physical journey of Hinemihi – a female ancestor, but also a ceremonial meetinghouse connected with her own Maori cultural heritage: a carved ancestral house which was ‘acquired’ and transported to Britain after a devastating volcanic eruption in 1886.
+Australian dance artist Victoria Hunt’s spellbinding solo Copper Promises embodies the cultural and physical journey of Hinemihi – a female ancestor, but also a ceremonial meeting house connected with their own Maori cultural heritage: a carved ancestral house which was ‘acquired’ and transported to Britain after a devastating volcanic eruption in 1886.
 Hunt’s mesmerizing stage presence and potent physicality, combined with stunning lighting, sound and visual effects, generate a work of fierce energy and emotional power.
-Hinemihi’s story is interwoven with her own, tracing themes of reconnecting with family and culture, and learning from the land.
+Hinemihi’s story is interwoven with their own, tracing themes of reconnecting with family and culture, and learning from the land.
 Copper Promises creates a world of rupture, foreboding, resilience, and catharsis.

 Photo Heidrun Löhr

 Sons of Sissy delves into the heart of the Upper Austrian countryside, where traditional folk dances and music reign supreme.
 These traditions are joyously subverted when four versatile performers/musicians reformulate Alpine dances to liberate themselves from convention.
 Defying categorization and pigeonholing, the Sons of Sissy live up to their name as they conduct themselves as part weird folk music quartet, part experimentally playful ritual dance combo, using humour to radically disrupt hackneyed male role models.
 An accomplished choreographer, dancer and musician, Mayer offers an irreverent, affectionate take on his heritage, while demonstrating impeccable timing, bodily control, and musicality.

 Duration: 60 minutes

 Thursday-Saturday May 23-25, 8pm